 It is so nice when your kiddos start an activity organically, which is exactly what happened with the mini pumpkin painting!

 Here are my children scooping out the seeds!
 Its a messy job, but so fun!

 Here they are painting pumpkins at a sweet co-op activity.

 Finally, we also watched Too Many Pumpkins on a You Tube read aloud since my library didn’t carry it!

-For this study, we collected seeds and leaves from the yard.
+For this study, we next collected seeds and leaves from the yard.

 I hope this helps inspire you with some Fall related Preschool activities!
-I sure love this precious time home with my kiddos.
+I sure love this precious time spent at home with my kiddos.
 Finally, here is our Before and After homeschool space.

 Finally, you can check out 20 Nature Field Trip Ideas here.